Where to Stay in Germany: My Best Picks

 Leipzig

-In Leipzig, we splurged on the Radisson Blu Hotel Leipzig, located across the road from the Gewandhaus concert hall where we attended a Chopin piano concert (sublime!).
+In Leipzig, I loved staying at the Radisson Blu Hotel Leipzig, located across the road from the Gewandhaus concert hall where we attended a Chopin piano concert (sublime!).
 The hotel was close to the center of Leipzig and easy to drive to.

 Our room was enormous, with great views over the city.
 Usually, we don’t choose chain hotels, but the Radisson was comfortable and stylish.